A more efficient and consistent way of fitting PLS structural models: A better alternative to SEM than traditional PLS.

 Naturally, the focus of the current article is the ‘matrixpls’ package (Rönkkö, 2016a) and its capabilities to use the new methods mentioned in the preceding paragraph.
 Below a simulated dataset is used to demonstrate the ‘matrixpls’ function of the ‘matrixpls’ package fitting the following model.

-First, import the simulated data from the Research and Statistical Support (R&SS) server and load the ‘matrixpls’ package (Rönkkö, 2016a).
+First, import the simulated data from the Data Science and Analytics server and load the ‘matrixpls’ package (Rönkkö, 2016a).

 Next, we specify the structural model using the three matrices style, i.e., inner, outer or reflective and formative.
 We begin by creating the inner matrix, i.e., a matrix specifying the unobserved variable relationships.
 Keep in mind, the ‘matrixpls’ function can recognize multiple methods for specifying a model (e.g., using ‘lavaan’ package syntax; Yves, 2012a & 2012b, as well as using the ‘semPLS’ package syntax; Monecke, & Leisch, 2012); the example below shows how the inner matrix would be specified for the ‘plspm’ package (Sanchez, Trinchera, & Russolillo, 2016) and function, which is also accepted by the ‘matrixpls’ function.

 Next, we create the outer matrix (i.e. specify the relationships between observed variables and the unobserved variables).
 Later, this matrix will be referred to as the ‘reflective’ matrix because it specifies those types of relationships.

 Next, we create the formative matrix, which in this example is all zeros because all our observed variables are reflective, i.e., not formative.
 Recall, reflective means that the unobserved variables are theorized to cause the observed variables (scores); whereas formative means the unobserved variables are caused by the observed variables.